Here is a guide to your academic progress here at Binghamton University. For official University policy, please check the University Bulletin.

 Students are expected to be familiar with the University-wide policies governing changes in their course registration, specifically the add/drop deadlines.
 No changes are made to an undergraduate record after two years have passed.

-Course Withdrawal: The course-withdrawal period extends from the drop deadline until the end of the ninth week.
+Course Withdrawal: The course-withdrawal period extends from the drop deadline until Tuesday, October 30 (2018).
 Students who drop courses online during this period will receive a grade of W. Deadlines for summer courses and variable-credit courses are adjusted accordingly.

-All above-mentioned deadlines can be found on the University calendar website.
+All above-mentioned deadlines can be found on the University calendar.

 Note: If an academic petition is approved for a late add or late drop because of extraordinary circumstances, a late add/drop fee is placed on your student account.